Kindergarten Wars: Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.
 They were serialized on Shōnen Jump+.

 Anime

 An anime television series adaptation was announced by Bandai Namco Filmworks on October 2, 2025.
+It will be produced by Sunrise and Felix Film and directed by Shinsuke Gomi, with characters designed by Junko Yamanaka.
+The series is set to premiere in Q2 2027.

 Reception

 The series ranked third in the 2023 Next Manga Award in the web manga category.
 The series ranked ninth on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2024.
 The series ranked fifth in the 2025 edition of the poll.